nerves-project/toolchains/README.md

 ## Toolchain configuration notes

+### Glibc 2.22 / Raspberry Pi userland

 Glibc 2.22 has a `#define` change that breaks the Raspberry Pi userland (rpi-userland) package.
 You'll get an error that `EAI_AGAIN` and some other defines are missing due to a `#ifdef` that changed from `__USE_POSIX` to `_USE_XOPEN2K`.
 Do *NOT* select glibc 2.22 until `rpi-userland` is fixed.

 See https://bugs.busybox.net/show_bug.cgi?id=8446 for more details.

+### Case insensitive filesystems

+By default, the filesystems used on OSX are case insensitive.
+To get around this, we create a case-sensitive filesystem and build the cross-compilers in it.
+The build products also require a case-sensitive filesystem IF the user wants to use the Linux netfilter module.
+This is currently not a common use case for Nerves so the header file conflicts are removed in the OSX tarball version.
+See `build.sh` for details.